World Premiere presented at Steppenwolf's Garage Theatre

 Dexter most recently appeared in The Little Foxes at Goodman.
 Other Goodman credits include Dartmoor Prison, The Odyssey, Blues for an Alabama Sky and A Christmas Carol.
 Chicago credits include: Water by the Spoonful, The Mystery Cycle (Court); To Kill a Mockingbird, A Lesson Before Dying, Pudd’nhead Wilson (Steppenwolf); Relatively Close, Knock Me a Kiss, The Sutherland (Victory Gardens); The Overwhelming (Next).
 Regional credits include: Blues for an Alabama Sky (Alabama Shakespeare); The Odyssey (McCarter Theatre Center, Seattle Repertory); Our Country’s Good (Berkeley Repertory); The Recruiting Officer, Our Country’s Good (Madison Repertory); Voice of Good Hope (BoarsHead); Permanent Collection (Indiana University Northwest).
 Television credits include: Chicago Fire, Detroit 1-8-7 and the upcoming feature Who Gets the Dog.
 He is also an administrator at The Theatre School at DePaul University.

-BJ Jones is in his 20th season as Artistic Director of Northlight, where he commissioned and directed the world premieres of White Guy on the Bus, Chapatti, Stella & Lou, The Outgoing Tide (Jeff Nomination – Best Director), Better Late, and Rounding Third.
-Notably he has directed productions of Outside Mullingar, Grey Gardens, The Price (Jeff Nomination- Best Director), A Skull in Connemara, The Cripple of Inishmaan, and The Lieutenant of Inishmore.
-As a producer he has guided the world premieres of Shining Lives, The Last Five Years, The Gamester, and Studs Terkel’s ‘The Good War’.
-From Second City to Shakespeare, BJ has directed Pitmen Painters (Jeff Nomination – Best Director, TimeLine), A Number (Next), 100 Saints You Should Know (Steppenwolf), and The Dresser (Body Politic).
-Regional: Glengarry Glen Ross (Suzie Bass Nominee – Best Director, Atlanta’s Alliance Theatre), Enchanted April (Asolo Theatre), and productions at Cherry Lane Theatre NY, Galway Arts Festival, Baltimore Center Stage, and Utah Shakespeare Festival.
-As a performer, Mr. Jones is a two-time Joseph Jefferson Award winner and has appeared at Northlight, Goodman, Steppenwolf, Court, and other theatres throughout Chicago.
+BJ JONES is in his 21st season as Artistic Director of Northlight.
+Mr. Jones is a two-time Joseph Jefferson Award winning actor and a three time nominated director and has directed the world premieres of Relativity, Funnyman, Faceless, Charm, White Guy on the Bus, Stella & Lou, The Outgoing Tide, Better Late, and Rounding Third.
+Notably he has directed productions of Outside Mullingar, Grey Gardens, The Price, The Odd Couple, A Life, and The Beauty Queen of Leenane.
+As a producer he has guided the world premieres of Miss Bennet: Christmas at Pemberley, Shining Lives, The Last Five Years, The Gamester, and Studs Terkel’s ‘The Good War’.
+Additional directorial credits include: Pitmen Painters (Timeline); 100 Saints You Should Know (Steppenwolf); Glengarry Glen Ross (Alliance Theatre, Atlanta); The Lady with All the Answers (Cherry Lane, New York); Animal Crackers (Baltimore Center Stage); Three Musketeers, The Tempest, Twelfth Night, Much Ado About Nothing (Utah Shakespeare Festival), and four productions at the Galway International Arts Festival.
+As a performer, he has appeared at Northlight, Goodman, Steppenwolf, Court, and other theatres throughout Chicago.
 Film/TV credits include The Fugitive, Body Double, Law and Order: Criminal Intent, Early Edition, Cupid, and Turks, among others.

 Work includes the world premiere of Miss Marx: or the Involuntary Side Effect of Living (Strawdog), which won the Joseph Jefferson Award for Best New Work, as well as the critically-acclaimed plays The Homosexuals and Failure: A Love Story, which both also received Joseph Jefferson Nominations for New Work after their world premieres with About Face (2011) and Victory Gardens (2012) respectively.
 His plays are published and available through Playscripts, Inc. as well as Dramatic Publishing.
 A graduate of Loyola University Chicago, Mr. Dawkins is an Ensemble Playwright at Victory Gardens, and an Artistic Associate of About Face, where his new play, Le Switch, will premiere this winter.